leftfield-geospatial/leftfield.online/site/index.rst

         :fas:`door-open` **Welcome**
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-        Welcome to Leftfield, a small research and software development company, specialising in geospatial and earth observation applications; and providing expert assistance with:
+        Welcome to Leftfield, a small research and software development company, specialising in geospatial and earth observation applications.
+Expert assistance can be provided with:

         * Creating robust, efficient operational software.
         * Applied research and novel method design.